Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Supplementary Materials

 \subsubsection{AIC and BIC under other DCMs}

 AIC and BIC were calculated given the estimated Q-matrix from the proposed method.
 The TIMSS 2003 mathematics dataset was used for a comprehensive comparison among other DCMs.
-The results indicated that although the proposed method assumes the DINA model, its estimated Q-matrix yielded a better fit than the Q-matrix by the domain experts in DINA, DINO, ACDM, and GDINA.
+The results indicated that, although the proposed method assumes the DINA model, its estimated Q-matrix yielded a better fit than the Q-matrix by the domain experts in terms of AIC for DINA, DINO, RRUM, ACDM, and GDINA models and in terms of BIC for DINA, DINO, ACDM, and GDINA models.